-Small apartment living allows people to hop from city to city, neighborhood to neighborhood, slowly gathering a feel for where they’d like to set down roots.
+Studio apartment living allows people to hop from city to city, neighborhood to neighborhood, slowly gathering a feel for where they’d like to set down roots.
 It’s also a great option for anyone looking to downsize or those who need to stick to a tight rent budget.
-There is a trade-off, however: many studio and one-bedroom apartments are 500 square feet or less.
+There is a trade-off, however: many studio apartments are 500 square feet or less.
 That can make studio apartment decorating and furnishing a challenge.

 If you live in a smaller apartment, you might feel like you don’t have enough room for a table, let alone for interior design.
 But having a smaller apartment shouldn’t stop you from infusing a gallon of personality into a tea-cup-sized space.
 It just takes a little creativity and flexibility.
 In this article, we’ll look at some of our favorite studio apartment decorating ideas.
 These design tips can also work for one-bedroom apartments or even tiny houses.